-This small, alternative high school is designed to meet the unique educational needs of students who have struggled in more traditional settings.
+This small, alternative school is designed to meet the unique educational needs of students who have struggled in more traditional settings.
 We continue to implement Positive Behavior and Intervention Support.

 Logging into Canvas Options